History of ITV: Before the 1979 dispute

-Following the passing of the Sound Broadcasting Act 1972, the ITA was reconstituted as the Independent Broadcasting Authority (IBA) who took on the same role as the ITA but were also given responsibility of the then-new Independent Local Radio (ILR) stations.
+Following the passing of the Sound Broadcasting Act 1972, the ITA was reconstituted as the Independent Broadcasting Authority (IBA) who took on the same role as the ITA but were also given responsibility of the new Independent Local Radio (ILR) stations.

+As advertising revenue declined in the late 1960s and franchise fees increased, regional companies began merging sales forces while maintaining production independence.
+The BBC resisted ITV franchises' lobbying for ITV2 and longer broadcast hours.
+BBC would need to raise the licence fee for additional broadcast hours, while a second commercial channel would automatically receive more advertising revenue.
 In 1971, the Bilsdale UHF transmitter, based on the border between Yorkshire Television and Tyne Tees Television and much disputed over, was assigned to Tyne Tees Television.
-To compensate for this, the IBA allowed Yorkshire Television and Tyne Tees Television to consolidate slightly into a new venture: Trident Television.
+To compensate for this, the IBA allowed Yorkshire Television and Tyne Tees Television to consolidate into a new venture: Trident Television.
 Trident originally managed advertising sales for Tyne Tees Television and Yorkshire Television but was allowed a reverse takeover of both companies; Tyne Tees Television and Yorkshire Television did however retain their own studio bases, management, boards and on-screen identity.

 The next franchise round in 1974 produced no changes in contractors, as the huge cost in switching to colour television would have made the companies unable to compete against rivals in a franchise battle.
 It also allowed the companies to recoup the cost and to return to normal service.
 Some slight changes were made to the Yorkshire Television franchise area however, as the Belmont transmitter in Lincolnshire switched from Anglia Television to Yorkshire Television, boosting the broadcast area.

 ILR franchises were awarded for three years, extendable for one year each year; they were thus indefinite if IBA approved of the franchisee's performance.
 As of 1976 IBA favoured using the same approach for television.